Point of Sale

-We’re willing to bet you opened a restaurant to share incredible food and drink with the world and create a unique place for people to gather – not to become an expert in human resources.
+Most people open restaurants to share incredible food and drink with the world and create a unique place for people to gather – not to become experts in restaurant HR.

-At large companies, the human resources (HR) department is responsible for hiring and training employees, managing benefits like time off and healthcare, and being the employees’ go-to for handling delicate problems.
+At large companies, the human resources (HR) department is responsible for hiring and training employees, managing staff benefits like time off and healthcare, and being the employees’ go-to for handling delicate problems like harassment.
 They’re the “people” experts – while owners and managers get to focus on other business concerns.

 But in small businesses like restaurants, the reality is that you end up wearing many hats, and head of HR is usually one of them.
-From hiring and onboarding staff, to training workers and managing a whole team of employees, there are many less-than-glamorous administrative tasks you have to do to run a successful restaurant.
+From hiring and onboarding staff, to training workers and managing a whole team of employees, there are many less-than-glamorous administrative tasks that restaurant owners are required to do to run a successful restaurant.

 While you don’t need an MBA to conduct human resources-related tasks, it’s helpful to be well-versed in the responsibilities of HR in a restaurant – especially if you don’t want these tasks to take up all of your time (of course you don’t).
-This means you need to create as many efficiencies as possible, such as using HR forms design specifically for restaurants.
+This means you need to create as many efficiencies as possible, such as using HR forms designed specifically for restaurants and restaurant staff.

 Fortunately, we’re hooking you up!

-In this article we’ll share three downloadable HR forms, with step-by-step instructions for using these PDFs at your restaurant:
+In this article we’ll share three downloadable HR forms, with step-by-step instructions for using these PDFs at your restaurant business:

 These are the three HR forms every restaurant needs to successfully manage your most important human resource: your employees.

 When you have systems in place for HR-related tasks, everything goes that much faster.
 You can spend less time on administrative work (get it right the first time!) and more time on the things that inspired you to open a restaurant in the first place.

 HR forms are an integral part of these overall systems and will go a long way toward improving your efficiency and record keeping.
-And, when you include copies of the forms below in your restaurant employee handbook – along with instructions – your staff will know exactly how to use them.
+And, when you include copies of the human resources forms below in your restaurant employee handbook – along with instructions – your new staff will know exactly how to use them.